JuozasA/ocp4-azure-upi/README.md

 ### Change Ingress controller type on already provisioned cluster

 1. You need to create Load Balancer which will serve routers and add DNS records to forward `*.apps` and `*.apps.<clustername>` to Load Balancer frontend, or use existing Public LB (for control plane) and configure so it forwards the traffic from 443 and 80 to worker nodes.
-> You can check the `kubernetes` Load Balancer for configuration example, but Health Check probe will be tcp onc ports 80 or 443 instead of <NodePort>/healthz)
+> You can check the `kubernetes` Load Balancer for configuration example, but Health Check probe will be tcp onc ports 80 or 443 instead of "NodePort"/healthz)

 2. Run `disable-loadbalancer-service.sh`

-3. Check if router service is changed to ClusterIP and `kubernetes` LB is destroyed.
+3. Check if router service is changed to `ClusterIP` and `kubernetes` LB is destroyed.